ArchTangent-study/leetcode/two_pointers/valid_palindrome/README.md

 - Symbolic characters like `:`, `,`, etc.

 Approaches:
-1. Converging iteration: start at *both ends* of the string `s` and ensure that both letters at each iteration point match
+1. Converging iteration: start at *both ends* of the string `s` and ensure that both letters at each iteration point match.
+Can stop if you meet halfway, since a palindrome will be symmetrical.
 2. Reverse and compare: reverse string `s`, then compare each letter one-by-one

 ## Procedure